 It is possible to test out of classes if you are confident that you have already achieved the learning objectives of the course.
 There is a fee applied to administer the examination to determine whether you have met the learning objectives or not.
-A maximum of 75% of the units required for a degree may be transferred or challenged.
-Since 90 units are transferred from another undergraduate program, there remains 45 units that can be tested out of at CIU.
+A maximum of 75% of the 90 units [67.5 units] offered by CIU can be tested out of.

 Any institution that is accredited by an accrediting body recognized by the U.S. Department of Education, or equivalent, will be accepted by California Islamic University.
 Any foreign institution which can be proved to be equivalent to an institution that is accredited by an accrediting body recognized by the U.S. Department of Education will also be accepted.
 An excellent way to accomplish this is through www.naces.org If you have already completed an associate's or bachelor's degree that meets the above criteria, those units may be transferred over to CIU.

 If you are confident that you know the learning material of a particular course and have met the learning objectives of that class, you may take a challenge exam to test out of the course.
-A maximum of 45 units may be challenged as part of the 90 unit degree program at CIU.
-There is a $20 fee for each challenge exam and the exam may only be taken once.
-The exam will consist of both a written and oral component.
-Contact firstname.lastname@example.org to request a challenge exam for any course.
+A maximum of 67.5 units may be challenged as part of the 90 unit degree program at CIU.
+There is a fee for each challenge exam.
 Keep in mind that if you pass a challenge examination, this grade will not be calculated as part of your final GPA.
 Email the admissions office at email@example.com to setup a challenge exam for a specific course.

-If you are on track for the B.A. degree and have already taken the courses that are being offered, you will have to wait until the following quarter to take courses.
-Due to limited faculty, we can only offer a limited number of courses per quarter at this time.
-To plan your schedule properly, please visit this page to see what courses will be offered over the next two academic years: http://www.calislamic.
+You can enroll in an on-demand course.
+Due to limited faculty, we can only offer a limited number of live courses per quarter at this time.
+To plan your schedule properly, please visit this page to see what courses will be offered over the next two academic years: http://www.calislamic.com/schedule

 Some colleges operate under a quarter system whereas others operate under a semester system.
 A bachelor's degree requires either 120 semester units or 180 quarter units.
 To figure out the semester to quarter unit conversion, multiply by 1.5.
 So if you completed 60 semester units at another institution that you want to transfer to CIU in order to get the bachelor's degree, multiply those 60 units by 1.5 and it will equal 90 quarter units.